-(c) A lessee who wishes to protest the amount of money due the state under the lease or any action of the state regarding a provision of this lease must file a written protest with the Division of Oil and Gas within 30 days after the mailing date of the state's notice or bill.
+(c) A lessee who wishes to protest the amount of money due a lessor under the lease or any action of a lessor regarding a provision of this lease must file a written protest with that lessor within 30 days after the mailing date of that lessor's notice or bill.
 A lessee who fails to file a protest within the required time waives any further right to protest.
-The state will establish the administrative appeal procedure to be followed and will inform the lessee of the procedure no later than 30 days after the filing of the written protest.